tomistaven/todonotes/README.md

 ## Overview

 im using a lightweight and minimalistic frontend framework designed to simplify the process of building dynamic user interfaces.
-With a focus on efficiency and ease of use, dot-js provides essential tools for managing state, handling events, and manipulating the DOM, making it an excellent choice for small to medium-sized web applications.
+With a focus on efficiency and ease of use, this lightweight franework provides essential tools for managing state, handling events, and manipulating the DOM, making it an excellent choice for small to medium-sized web applications.

 ## Installation

-To get started with dot-js, clone the repository and include the framework files in your project:
+To get started, clone the repository and include the framework files in your project:

 ```bash
 git clone https://github.com/tomistaven/todonotes.git